Four ways to keep your dog happy on Halloween

 Human sweets and treats are often high in calories and unhealthy for dogs, but sometimes they are potentially toxic too.

 If you think your dog has eaten something dangerous, always seek veterinary advice immediately.
-Be alert to behaviour changes or signs of digestive discomfort such as vomiting.
-There are also online calculators which can be useful assessment tools if your dog has consumed chocolate.
+Be alert to behavior changes or signs of digestive discomfort such as vomiting.
+There are also online calculators, which can be useful assessment tools if your dog has consumed chocolate.